HenryPenton/telegram-moviebot/README.md

 # Changelog (better late than never)

+# 6.2.0

+- Requesting a moviepoll will reset any running poll
+- Error handling for movie/movieid/movieyear commands that are sent without any other information

 # 6.1.0

 - Format votes with HTML parser to allow bold and underlined titles for vote headings